12 Natural Home Remedies For Hair Growth And Thickness

 8. Rosemary Oil

 What You Can Do: Do a patch test to determine if you are allergic to rosemary oil.
-Mix a few drops of rosemary oil with a carrier oil.
+As essential oils are highly concentrated, mix a few drops of rosemary oil with a carrier oil.
 Apply this mixture on the scalp and let it sit for an hour before washing it off.